-Standardised Testing: Pros, Cons, and Alternatives for Schools
+Standardised Testing: Pros, Cons, and Better Alternatives

 Standardised testing offers clear benefits like consistent measurement and accountability, but also presents significant drawbacks including teaching to the test and increased student stress.
 While these assessments provide schools with comparable data across different populations, many educators argue they fail to capture the full spectrum of student abilities and learning styles.
 Fortunately, effective alternative assessment methods are emerging that promise to evaluate student progress more completely.
 Understanding both sides of this debate is crucial for anyone involved in education decisions.